RevenueHunt/docs/docs/reference/quiz-builder.md

 To remove a linked product click "x" next to the product name.

-**excluded collections** - Opens the dropdown which allows to exclude products of products from a choice.
+**excluded products** - Opens the dropdown which allows to exclude products of products from a choice.

 ![quiz builder link products exclude](/images/manual_quizbuilder_linkproducts_exclude.png)

 Be careful when using exclusions.
-Once a product is excluded from a choice, that product will never show on the resutls page, even if they was upvoted in another choice earlier/later.
+Once a product is excluded from a choice, that product will never show on the resutls page, even if it was upvoted in another choice earlier/later.

 **Missing products?**  - You may need to run a [Catalog Sync]() to update the app.